mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 ***

-It is estimated that there are between 900,000 and 1,200,000 new skin cancers each year in the United States.
+It is estimated that there are about 5 million new skin cancer cases each year in the United States.

 Squamous cell carcinoma (SCC) is the second most common form of skin cancer.
 More than 1 million cases of SCC are diagnosed in the U.S. each year, resulting in more than 15,000 deaths.